Pudd'nhead Wilson: Reception

 F R Leavis was influential in his reassessment of the novel.

 In other media

 Theatre

 Frank M. Mayo produced a theatrical adaptation in 1895 and played Wilson.

 Film

 A film in 1916 and a TV movie in 1984 were based on the book.

 Homages

-In The Adventures of Brisco County, Jr. (1993), an episode ("Brisco for the Defense") is loosely based on the novel.
-The novel is featured in this episode as the inspiration for the final twist.
-However, the episode takes place in 1893, a year before the book was published in the novel form.
+The 1993 The Adventures of Brisco County, Jr. episode "Brisco for the Defense" is loosely based on the novel, which is featured as the inspiration for the final twist.
+However, the episode takes place in 1893, a year before the book was published in novel form.